 The protein will preferentially "oil out" into one of the liquid phases more than the other.
 (You can only have two phases simultaneously.)
 When the protein "oils out", it forms a very dense liquid.
 Hence, liquid-liquid phase separation and "oils" are two descriptors of the same phenomenon.

 Click to learn more about phase separation and get tips on how to optimize it.

-Liquid-liquid phase separation with a crystal
+2. Liquid-liquid phase separation (LLPS)

 In this example, a huge crystal (>0.3 mm in the longest direction) grew some weeks after the phase separation.
 So, yes, you can get crystals in drops with phase separation, just as you can get crystals growing in drops full of precipitate.